sddevelopment-be/penguin-pragmatic-patterns/content/practices/_index.md

-subtitle="Explore proven practical strategies that have helped others." outputs = ['html', 'rss', 'json'] description = "Proven practical strategies that have helped others" image="penguin_teacher.webp"
+subtitle="Explore proven practical strategies that have helped others." outputs = ['html', 'rss', 'json'] description = "Proven practical strategies that have helped others" summary="""
+The Practices section offers a collection of practical strategies for various domains such as learning, productivity, communication, and software development.
+Each practice is detailed with its context, enablers, and deterrents, along with tags and categories for easy navigation.
+The practices are evaluated using the AMMERSE framework to help users understand their impact.
+Examples include techniques like mind mapping, prioritizing tasks, and maintaining coding consistency.
+Reflect and adapt these techniques for optimal results.
+"""
+image="penguin_teacher.webp"
 +++